-Whatever the situation is, indoor cameras require that you consider placement options before choosing the camera.
+Whatever the situation is, outdoor cameras require that you consider placement options before choosing the camera.

 Many people wonder if security cameras deter crime or if they’re an unnecessary purchase.
 A University of North Carolina research study1 interviewed over 400 convicted burglars, asking them what would deter them from targeting homes.
 One of the most frequent and agreed-upon responses was that if the burglars saw cameras on the property, they would change their minds about robbing the place.
 This is why some experts recommend having one visible camera and also installing some hidden devices.

 Here are a few other tips we implement when placing outdoor cameras:

 - Avoid direct light.
 While we want indirect light for our outdoor cameras, remember that direct/bright light causes glare and color distortion on the footage.
 To prevent this, survey the areas where you want to place your cameras for light they receive at various times throughout the day before mounting them.
 Note any direct light sources, including the sun, lampposts, or anything else that could cause a glare in your footage.
 If you notice a problem, move your planned location for the camera just enough to avoid direct light.

 - Account for blind spots.
 Just like blind spots when you drive, blind spots in your security system lead to you missing important information.
 In a perfect world, we’d all have security cameras with very wide-angle fields of view and the potential to see far in the distance.
 Before placing outdoor cameras, consider the field of view for each camera, and do the math to ensure all of the areas around your home are covered, with no obstruction to the lines of sight.